opulo-inc/lumenpnp/doc/content/en/docs/electrical/flash-mobo/index.md

 * Check if all solder joints look fine
 * Check if all necessary voltages are present (Mobo input voltage, 5V rail and 3.3V rail)
 * Keep in mind that a blank STM32 should still appear as a USB device, even if it has no firmware loaded onto it
 * Check the 8MHz crystal oscillator of the SMT32.
-It's correct operation is important for DFU.
+Its correct operation is important for DFU.
 Wrong frequency and / or incorrect load capacitors can cause issues.
 Use an oscilloscope to probe the signal.
 You should see a smooth sine wave with stable frequency.

 #### **Alternative method to upload:**